-The Association for Progressive Communications (APC) and the African Union Commission are pleased to announce that the sixth African School on Internet Governance (AfriSIG) will take place in Zanzibar from 11 to 16 October 2018.
-It will be preceded by a workshop presented by the Internet Society's Collaborative Governance Project which will start on the evening of 9th October.
-Unfortunately, due to circumstances out of our control, AfriSIG will not, as is usually the case, precede and be co-located with the African Internet Governance Forum.
+The Association for Progressive Communications (APC) and the African Union Commission are pleased to announce that the sixth African School on Internet Governance (AfriSIG) took place Zanzibar from 11 to 16 October 2018.
+It was preceded by a workshop presented by the Internet Society's Collaborative Governance Project.
+Unfortunately, due to circumstances out of our control, AfriSIG was not, as is usually the case, co-located with the African Internet Governance Forum.

 The School is structured as a five-day intensive learning and knowledge-sharing event which covers: